opensearch-project/opensearch-plugin-template-java/README.md

 To view more complex CI examples you may want to checkout the workflows in official OpenSearch plugins, such as [anomaly-detection](https://github.com/opensearch-project/anomaly-detection/blob/main/.github/workflows/CI.yml).

 ## License
 This code is licensed under the Apache 2.0 License.
-See [LICENSE](LICENSE).
+See [LICENSE.txt](LICENSE.txt).

 ## Copyright
 Copyright OpenSearch Contributors.
 See [NOTICE](NOTICE.txt) for details.